Gloucester, Massachusetts: Politics

 As late as the mid-20th century, Gloucester had as many as eight wards, but they have been since reorganized into the current number.

 On November 7, 2005, incumbent Mayor John Bell was re-elected to a third term in office.
 He stated his intention not to run for reelection and stepped down in January 2008.

 On November 6, 2007, Carolyn Kirk was elected as the Mayor of Gloucester.
 Kirk resigned in December 2014 to take a position in the administration of Massachusetts governor Charlie Baker.
 Sefatia Theken was then voted to be the interim mayor of Gloucester by the City Council.
 Theken was elected to serve a full two-year term on November 2, 2015, and re-elected again in 2017 and 2019.
 She was defeated for re-election in 2021 by Gregory P. Verga.
-Verga has served as mayor since.
+Verga was defeated in his 2025 reelection campaign by Paul Lundberg after making an obscene gesture towards striking teachers.